-As we gear up for the 2009 Academy of Country Music Awards, the writing staff of Country Universe have prepared our predicted winners among this year’s nominees.
-Check out our Personal Picks as well, and share your own predictions in the comments.
+As we gear up for the 2009 Academy of Country Music Awards, the writing staff of Country Universe have prepared our personal picks among this year’s nominees.
+Check out our Predicted Winners as well, and share your own personal picks in the comments.
 As always, we’ll be live-blogging the festivities this Sunday, starting at 8 EST.

 Entertainer of the Year